Jesus Nalupta Sr.

 Jesus Rosario Nalupta Sr. was a Filipino lawyer and politician.
 He served as Mayor of Batac, Ilocos Norte for five terms.

 Early life

 He was born on November 8, 1938, at Batac, Ilocos Norte to Mariano Nalupta Sr., who was then the mayor of Batac, and Trinidad Rosario.
 His younger brother, Mariano Jr., was a vice governor of Ilocos Norte, Congressman and Provincial Board Member of the 2nd District of Ilocos Norte and Municipal Councilor of Batac.

 Political career

 He became Mayor of Batac in 1988 and served until 1998.
 In 2001, he defeated his sister-in-law, Elena (wife of his brother, Mariano Jr.), who was the incumbent mayor that time, to make a comeback and served until 2007.
 His son, Jeffrey, later succeeded him as mayor.

 After his term as mayor, he became the director of the Ilocos Norte Electric Cooperative (INEC) - Batac District.

 Personal life

-He was married to Daisy Castro - Nalupta.
-They have 9 children;
+He was married to Daisy Castro-Nalupta and had 9 children;